 10.)
 Listen to a Drum Circle on Hippie Hill

 Head to Hippie Hill on a busy weekend and listen to the lovely music of a drum circle.
-Expect heavy crowds on festival days

 11.)
 Eat Sour Dough & Clam Chowder

-Hands down, one of my favourite meals to ever eat in San Francisco.
-Grab a sour dough bowl from one of the many food stalls and independent cafe’s across the city and enjoy.
+Grab a sourdough bowl from one of the many food stalls and independent cafe’s across the city and enjoy.
 Made fresh every day, clam chowder is a hearty and delicious lunch.
 Honestly, for me, it’s one of the best things to do in San Francisco.

 12.)
 Walk The Golden Gate Bridge

 Spend a few hours walking the magnificent Golden Gate Bridge.
-Interesting fact, they government never actually stop painting the bridge – by the time they finish, they have to start all over again.
+Interesting fact, the government never actually stop painting the bridge – by the time they finish, they have to start all over again.

 13.)
 Watch the Sunset at Baker Beach

-I didn’t realise (when I visited) that the northern part of the beach is considered a nudist section – maybe not Instagram safe for a selfie, but a really awesome beach with a really beautiful sunset 🙂
+I didn’t realise (when I visited) that the northern part of the beach is considered a nudist section – maybe not Instagram safe for a selfie, but a really awesome beach with a really beautiful sunset. 🤣

 14.)
-Musée Mécanique
+Explore Musée Mécanique

-This retro arcade offers its visitors a throw back to early 20th century games that where popular during that time.
-My favourite is the Kiss-O-Meter, which in hindsight would either lift your ego (as a good kisser) or give you a cold-sore! 🙁
+This retro arcade offers its visitors a throwback to early 20th century games that were popular during that time.
+My favourite is the Kiss-O-Meter, which in hindsight would either lift your ego (as a good kisser) or give you a cold-sore.

 15.)
 Soak Up The Culture in Castro

-Once a working class neighbourhood in the fight for gay and lesbian rights, this street has now become one of San Francisco’s coolest districts.
+Once a working-class neighbourhood in the fight for gay and lesbian rights, this street has now become one of San Francisco’s coolest districts.